donkirkby/shibumi-games/docs/journal/index.md

 [First GUI for Spline]: 2020/first_spline_gui.png

 ### Sep 2020
+The weird moves were caused by a bug I found in most of the games: reporting valid moves even after the game had ended.
+That stopped the AI from taking advantage of the wins it found.

 Added Spargo to the collection, and got the AI working.
 It kept getting stuck in infinite loops, until I added the superko rule.
 Unfortunately, that required a major rewrite.
 Instead of writing `Game` classes that passed around numpy arrays